Getting Started

 • Read Contract State

-A client is all your need to start reading blockchain data.
+A client is all you need to start reading blockchain data.

 • Import the extensions you want to use.